nubbeldupp/PQPCalc/README.md

 # PQPCalc

-PHP-Website to calculate United's PQP from 2020
+PHP-Website to calculate United's PQP earnings from 2020

 Created by: nubbeldupp